GAIA-X4PLC-AAD/ssi-to-oidc-bridge/README.md

 ## Login Flow

-The user's browser starts out on the service website, which takes the role of an OIDC client here.
+The user's browser starts out on the service website, which takes on the role of an OIDC client here.
 The flow is slightly simplified for improved readability.
 For example, the responses for Redis lookups are not shown.
 Also, redirects are shown immediately going to the redirect target.
 This is an authorization code flow:

 ```mermaid
 sequenceDiagram